Introduction

 The bedGraph format is used by default.
 The pipeline script can output the final ratio files in GFF format instead if the --output_format=gff command-line switch is used.

-Visualising the DNA binding profiles
+Visualising DNA binding profiles

 The bedgraph output files can be can viewed directly in genome browsers such as IGV.
 For publication-quality figures, we recommend pyGenomeTracks.